5 Parenting Styles Every Modern Parent Should Know

 5. Conscious Parenting (Parent-Focused Inner Work)

-Popularized by clinical psychologist Dr. Shefali Tsabary in her 2010 book The Conscious Parent (endorsed by Oprah Winfrey), conscious parenting asks parents to turn the mirror inward.
+Popularized by clinical psychologist Dr. Shefali Tsabary (PhD, Teachers College, Columbia University) in her 2010 book The Conscious Parent (foreword by the Dalai Lama; later featured by Oprah Winfrey), conscious parenting asks parents to turn the mirror inward.
 The core premise: your child's behavior is not the problem — your reaction to it is.
 Every parenting trigger is an invitation to examine your own unresolved patterns, childhood wounds, and unconscious expectations.

 In practice: When a child's defiance triggers anger, a conscious parent pauses and asks: "What is this bringing up in me?
 Is this about my child, or about my own need for control?"
 The parent does their own emotional work — often through journaling, therapy, or meditation — so they can respond from a centered place rather than react from an old wound.